The holiday season is just around the corner, which means the likelihood of slipping on an icy walkway is about to skyrocket.

 - Created the conditions that caused the slip and fall accident

-- Was aware of the dangerous conditions, but failed to address it and fix in a timely manner
+- Was aware of the dangerous conditions, but failed to address them and fix them in a timely manner

 - The dangerous condition has existed for such a long time that the owner should have learned about it